mtsev/seba/database/README.md

 Supported features include:
 * `getuser` command for execs to get verified members' information from the database
-* `alias` command for execs to get verified members' username history
+* `getalias` command for execs to get verified members' username history
 * Persistent verification: a verified user will retain the role if they leave and rejoin server

 ## Installation